j2store/userguide/sobipro.md

 ![](step_13.png)

-* You can start adding new entry and also treat them as J2Store product using enabling "Treat as product" from the J2Store Tab.
+* You can start adding new entries and also treat them as J2Store product by enabling "Treat as product" from the J2Store Tab.

 ![](step_13_a.png)

-Fill the required fields and  "Save and exit", after  saving the entry you can see the J2Store Tab having "Treat as product" Controls.
+Fill the required fields and click "Save and exit".
+After saving the entry you can see the J2Store Tab having "Treat as product" Controls.

 ![](step_17_b.png)

-Now set "Treat as Product" to Yes and choose the type of the product and "Save and Exit" once.
+Now set "Treat as Product" to 'Yes' and choose the type of the product and click "Save and Exit" once.

 ![](step_17_c.png)

-Now open the Entry you can see the J2Store Tab having all the fields.Now you product is ready and you can enter the details.
+Now open the Entry.
+You can see the J2Store Tab having all the fields.
+Now your product is ready and you can enter the details about the product.

 ![](step_17_d.png)

 Save the changes .

-####Displaying Front end
+#### Displaying Front end
-1.Go to Menus > Main Menu > Add New Menu Item and add a menu item.
-Choose SobiPro Section or Category->Choose functionality and set other menu parameters, then save.
+1. Go to Menus -> Main Menu -> Add New Menu Item and add a menu item.
+Choose SobiPro Section or Category -> Choose functionality and set other menu parameters, then save.

-2.Go to your Front end and click on the menu item you created.
-You'll see a category page similar to this, depending on what choices you made and what template you are using.Go to the category and click on the entries detail view finally you can see the J2Store Cart.
+2. Go to your Front end and click on the menu item you have created.
+You'll see a category page like this, depending on what choices you have made and what template you are using.
+Go to the category and click on the entries detail view.
+You can see the J2Store Cart.

 ![](final_product_display.png)